AlexBaranosky/EmailClojMatic/next steps.md

 * add email warning when EmailClojMatic finds an unparsable entry in the reminders.txt

-*

 * add link to the uberjar on wiki

-* fix it so that the directory to resources isn't hardcoded

 * clean up 'setup' section of README